Minp45/CodePath_PreWork/README.md

 ### Optional Features

-- [ ] 1.
+- [x] 1.
 User can tap a button to change the color of the background view
-- [ ] 3.
+- [x] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
+- [x] 4.
+Any stylistic changes that are not default options (add more button allow user to interact with)